Small Business Phone Problems: 5 Common Issues and How to Fix Them

 The Quick Fix

 "Thanks for calling [Business Name].
 I'm with a customer right now but I check messages every hour.
-Please leave your name, number, and what you're calling about—I'll call back within [specific time].
+Please leave your name, number, and what you're calling about — I'll call back within [specific time].
 You can also text this number for a faster response."

 The Proper Solution

-Instead of "leave a message after the beep," callers interact with a system that asks:
+Replace voicemail entirely with intelligent message capture.
+Instead of "leave a message after the beep," callers interact with a system that gathers structured information:

 Problem 3: No After-Hours Coverage